Your car can be a smooth little self-contained universe. But when something goes wrong, that world can collapse quickly.

 10. Phone charger

 Phone chargers that plug into the dashboard are right up there with sliced bread as brilliant inventions in my book.
-Your car may have a port all ready for your charger, or you may have to use your cigarette lighter.
+Your car may have a port all ready for your charger, or you may have to use your cigarette lighter … if your car has one.
+Those old-school ports are called “automobile auxiliary power outlets” these days.

 If you want a charger that doesn’t draw on your car’s power, a portable power bank is a good option.
-Just remember to recharge the power bank once you deplete it.
+Just remember to recharge it once you deplete it.

-Rainstorms can be sudden and give no warning, so a pocket umbrella that can slide into your glove box or the pocket of your car door will ensure you’re not left all wet.
+Rainstorms can be sudden and hit without warning, so a pocket umbrella that can slide into your glove box or the pocket of your car door will ensure you’re not left all wet.

 12. Ice scraper